 For the hamstrings, I have a much BETTER option to loosen them up in a HEALTHY way.
 If you have lower back pain, try this exercise to help reduce pain and keep your body injury-free.
 All you need is a yoga ball and you can loosen up the fascial tissue to help your recovery in no time.
 Try it yourself and see how easy it can be.

 People don’t realize how easy it is to misuse a foam roller and make their problem even worse.
 A personal trainer would never recommend lifting with improper form, so why would they introduce improper form for recovery?
 While I only used a few muscle groups as an example here, there are many other BETTER exercises you can do instead of using a foam roller.

 Foam rolling’s benefits are tenuous at best.
-Evidence shows foam rolling may have short term benefits, but at what cost?
+Evidence shows foam rolling may have short-term benefits, but at what cost?
 The reasons why it may “help” in the short term are still unknown.
 What is known is that they don’t address the root cause of the problem.
-The bottom line is pain and flexibility is a result of how you move.
+The bottom line is pain and flexibility are a result of how you move.
 Fixing the problem means fixing how you move.
-But if you DO have pain now, there are many other methods that are less risky, healthier and easier than foam rolling.
+But if you DO have pain now, there are many other methods that are less risky, healthier, and easier than foam rolling.
 You don’t need to put your body in compromising positions and risk further injury during your recovery.